surfsara-visualization/MCMax3DVis/3D-Sketch-of-input-file/readme.md

 |:--:|
 | **Figure 1**: Example of a sketch from ```MCMax3D-sketch.py```  |

+## Only runs with Blender 2.93 or lower

 ## How to run
 - Install Blender 2.8+: www.blender.org